 Perhaps you or someone you know is diagnosed with a serious or terminal condition.
-You’re going to have to have uncomfortable conversations.
+You’re going to have to have uncomfortable conversations about death.
 No one wants to have them, but they’re necessary.
-Here’s how to get started and 4 questions that can help.
+Here’s how to get started and four questions that can help.

 “This is shitty.”